-Gonna be stranded during a layover in Zurich with a little time to spare?
+Gonna be stranded during a layover in Zurich with little time to spare?
 Luckily, the Zurich Airport offers a lot of amenities to ensure your stopover is somewhat pleasant.
-But, if you have time, go breathe in some fresh Swiss air!
+But, if you have time, go breath in some fresh Swiss air!
 This Zurich layover guide includes all the details of what you need to know before leaving the airport and the top 5 things to do in Zurich during your short time.

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.

 Enjoy quick trips in European cities?
 Check out these other related posts:

 - Germany: One Day In Munich

 - France: 24 Hours In Paris

 Zurich Layover Guide For A Quick Trip

 You may wonder if it’s worth leaving the Zurich airport during a layover.
 If you have 5 hours then there’s plenty of time to leave and explore the city.
 Follow this Zurich layover guide and you will be able to see the best of this bustling city during your short time.